What would you like to know about Bard College?Here we've gathered our most frequently asked questions from prospective parents.

 Does the College help students secure internships and jobs?

-Yes.
-Our Career Development Office (CDO) and the Center for Civic Engagement (CCE) provide internship resources.
-The CDO hosts information sessions and recruitment events throughout the year where students meet with employers representing a wide range of fields.
-The CDO staff assists students with researching internships, writing resumes, and preparing for interviews.
+Yes!
+Our Career Development Office (CDO) and the Center for Civic Engagement (CCE) provide internship resources and job search support in a number of ways.
+The CDO hosts information sessions and recruitment events throughout the year where students meet with employers representing various fields.
+Through the CDO, students have the opportunity to work one-on-one or in small groups with College staff and faculty as well as alumni/ae to workshop their cover letter and resume writing skills and engage in mock interviews.
 The CCE provides funding for summer internships in the fields of civic engagement (locally, nationally, and worldwide).
 The Local Is Global internship program, sponsored by CCE, connects students to local engagement and volunteer opportunities that help them explore professional options.

 Center for Civic Engagement (CCE)